Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 There are infinitely many segment bisectors and only one perpendicular bisector to a given segment.
 As shown in the *Perpendicular bisector* image, $\overleftrightarrow{DE} \perp \overline{AC}$, and $\overline{AB} \cong \overline{BC}$, so the line $\overleftrightarrow{DE}$ is the perpendicular bisector of $\overline{AC}$.

 (Construcción de la mediatriz)
-**Perpendicular bisector construction**: a geometric construction to draw the perpendicular bisector of a given segment
+**Perpendicular bisector construction**: a geometric construction to draw the perpendicular bisector of a given segment.

 > Perpendicular bisector construction
 >